With summer temperatures rising, you, like many Canadians across the country may be feeling overwhelmed with skyrocketing cooling bills.

 2017 Air Conditioner Prices by City & Region

-At Furnace Prices, we understand that the cost of a new high-efficiency air conditioner is at the forefront of consumers minds.
+At Furnace Prices, we understand that the replacement cost of an old unit or the cost of a new high-efficiency air conditioner is at the forefront of consumers minds.
 To that end, our experts have compiled a breakdown of pricing that you can expect to pay for a new high-efficiency furnace.

 Want to enjoy the benefits of an air conditioned home this summer powered by the cooling action of a high efficiency air conditioning unit, without spending thousands of dollars up front?
 Find out about comprehensive A/C financing plans starting at the low price of $35.00/month!

 *PLEASE NOTE: These are only estimates.
 Things like the brand, model, BTU cooling output/size (tonnage), efficiency rating (SEER) of air conditioner, neighbourhood in which you live, local cost of living, local licensing requirements or variations in safety codes, variance from one company to another, differences in installation costs at your home, and distance from a major urban centre can influence the final price you pay.
 Increased competition between HVAC contractors in larger cities for instance, can also affect price.

 Pricing includes cost of installation, and removal of your old unit is usually free of charge or included by most contractors.

 Pricing varies across Ontario, and depending on what city you reside in you can expect to pay anywhere from $2500 – $5000 for a new moderate to high-efficiency air conditioner.

 You may find some particularly cheap “deals” advertised, especially on places like classified sites, particularly in the Greater Toronto Area.
 We generally advise caution with these as you often get what you pay for.
 Things like shoddy workmanship, refurbished units, unreliable companies that don’t honour warranties are not unheard of, and we regularly receive calls for help from consumers in these situations.